Nursing Assistant Training (NA)

 The Investment

-• There is a $100 non-refundable deposit required to register for this course.
+- There is a $150 non-refundable deposit required to register for this course.

-• Tuition assistance is available through WorkSource Rogue Valley.
+- Tuition assistance is available through WorkSource Rogue Valley.
 Course is eligible for VA tuition assistance.

-• Additional costs may include a background check, required immunizations, TB (PPD) skin test, completion of the American Heart Association BLS Provider Course, scrubs and closed-toed shoes, a watch with a sweep second hand, and fees for the OSBN certification exam and fingerprinting process.
+- Additional costs may include a background check, required immunizations, TB (PPD) skin test, completion of the American Heart Association BLS Provider Course, scrubs and closed-toed shoes, a watch with a sweep second hand, and fees for the OSBN certification exam and fingerprinting process.

-Class schedules will be viewable when registration opens.
+Class schedules are viewable when registration opens.

 Questions

 Contact Sara Cook, 541-955-7568 or [email protected]

 Oregon State Board of Nursing